Bruno-Diego/bdcrypto-portfolio4/README.md

 - As a **Website User**, I can intuitively navigate around the site so that I can find the content I'm looking for.
 - As a **Website User**, I can understand the purpose of the website so that I decide if it meets my needs.
+- As a **Website User**, I can see all the valid coins available and their prices so that I decide where to invest.

 ### EPIC | User authentication